-C’est au bord du gouffre qu’on arrive à changer.
-Dr. Helen Benson (Le jour où la terre s’arrêta, décembre 2008)
+C’est seulement au bord du gouffre qu’on arrive à changer.
+Professeur Barnhardt (Le jour où la terre s’arrêta, décembre 2008)

 Il ne faut jamais gaspiller une crise grave.
 Cette crise fournit l’occasion de réaliser des choses qu’on n’aurait pas pu faire avant.
 Rahm Emmanuel (directeur de cabinet de Barack Obama)